 Below are estimates on how much MVPs of famous social media apps might have cost its owners.

 How to create a social media app step by step

-Every startup faces a massive scope on two sides of a product: marketing and technology.
+Every startup that is looking how to make a social media app in a cost-effective way, faces a massive scope on two sides of a product: marketing and technology.